 As it becomes conditioned, harder and toned from a change in diet and vigorous training...

 its efficiency for burning calories, strengthening bone, muscle and connective tissue, increases self-esteem.
 This also builds a tremendous mental link that strengthens self-discipline helping us achieve any of life's challenges.

 Breaking plateaus takes a complete mental effort.
 ‘Where the mind goes, so shall the body’.
 This is an old saying, but very accurate.
 If you’re not committed to what you’re doing, you’re going to really struggle to break through any plateau.

 At the end of the day, everywhere you go, no matter how many doors you open and close in life when it comes to breaking plateaus, most love to see progress.
-If they can't, then they often quit!
+If they can't, they often quit!

 This is where you decide if you’re strong enough mentally and physically to stay focused over the duration of working past or breaking through a new plateau...

 Breaking a plateau and moving through it to achieve a higher physical level, is a battle fought and won in your heart and mind and nowhere else!

 This is why it is so important to set a goal, plan for setbacks and obstacles that come up.
 Use your imagination everyday to visualize your goal, the closer you stay to what you desire, the better chance you have of achieving it!

 There’s only one way the mind can be defeated...

-That’s if you let it, don’t quit on your goal, break every plateau that you hit and every time you do, you’ll become more powerful mentally and physically.
+That’s if you let it, don’t quit on your goal, break every plateau that you hit and every time you do, both mental and physical strength will grow as a result.

 Each one after that; begins to get easier because you now know how.

-Nothing that’s worth having is ever easy, I encourage you-stay strong, push yourself to get through each one of them.
-Take the time to enjoy and appreciate the achievements you’ve made, as well as every plateau you've broken, and don't forget always: add variety and some fun.
+Nothing that’s worth having is ever easy, I encourage you-stay strong, push yourself to achieve each of them.
+Take the time to enjoy and appreciate the achievements you’ve made, as well as every plateau you've broken, and don't forget: always add variety and some fun.